rpatterson/prunerr/README.rst

 - A target that formats all source, including `Black`_ for Python code style
 - A `kitchen sink linter configuration`_ for `Prospector`_ that runs all available Python code checks
-- A `tox.ini`_ configuration for `Tox`_ to run all tests and linters in multiple Python versions, including some checks not provided by Prospector.
+- A `tox.ini`_ configuration for `Tox`_ to run all tests and linters across supported Python versions, including some checks not provided by Prospector.
 - `Version Control System (VCS) hooks`_ to enforce `conventional commits`_, successful build and test on commit and push, and `Towncrier`_ end-user oriented release notes on push